TslilTap/Track-Before-Detect/README.md

-The files 'Tracker' and 'tracker_parts' are the tracking algorithms the files 'Train_Model' and 'train_parts' are for training the file 'plot_parts' is for plotting the folder 'Emission_DNN' holds parameters of DNNs alread trained
+The files 'Tracker' and 'tracker_parts' are the tracking algorithms the files 'Train_Model' and 'train_parts' are for training the file 'plot_parts' is for plotting